(• Reading Time: 10 minutes •)

-These beautiful, inspiring, true stories will fire you up on your coding journey.
+I hope these amazing stories from others fire you up on your own journey.

-It was rough but they overcame the odds.
+It was rough but these developers overcame the odds.

-From zero to dev at 81 years old
+From zero to developer at 81 years old

 Masako Wakamiya noticed the lack of fun game apps for senior citizens and created her own at the age of 81.
 It’s called Hinadan, and it’s inspired by a traditional Japanese doll festival.
 We met Wakamiya, now 84, in Kanagawa, Japan, and learned how this IT evangelist and digital creator is empowering other senior citizens to make the most of technology.
 See more